Matter of opinion

 Critical services eligible for the scheme include food production, health and emergency services, lifeline utilities such as power, water and transport, critical financial services, news media, social welfare, and animal welfare services.
 To join the scheme, businesses self-assess against set criteria.

 Once part of the scheme, vaccinated workers identified as close contacts can continue to work if they provide a negative rapid antigen test result, and are asymptomatic for COVID-19.
 During the close contact isolation period, workers will be required to isolate outside of work, and to return a negative rapid antigen test result before each shift.
 Businesses taking part in the scheme may use their own testing kits, or, alternatively, workers can collect free testing kits from designated collection sites.
-For more information on the scheme, or to register as a critical service, see here.

 Sustainable biofuels mandate